PREVIEW: THE GOUGE

 Karen just smiled, and he held her hand as they walked away from the fence.

 Through the field of parked cars, the couple walked hand in hand and small talked about the dramas going on in school.
 Karen did a lot of listening—Tommy knew far more people at school than she did, and he was a great storyteller.
 Besides, she was doing her best to make sure she kept herself looking as pretty as possible with every step.
-It wasn’t that Karen was vain, but she knew that she wasn’t the plainest of girls.
+It wasn’t that Karen was vain, but she knew she wasn’t a plain girl either.
 Still, she wanted to make sure that she was at her best for this first outing with Tommy.
-She was wearing her favorite low-cut blouse and the jeans that were tight and showed off her thighs but were still comfortable to walk around in.
+She was wearing her favorite low-cut blouse and jeans that were tight and showed off her thighs but were still comfortable to walk around in.
 Karen usually tied her long brown hair up in a ponytail, but that night she was wearing it down.
-The air outside was perfect for it to lay the way she wanted.
-One thing she knew about Tommy’s past interest in girls, was that they all had long hair.
-Karen had thought the night through, and she wanted there to be no confusion to Tommy that she was interested, and that she was all dolled up just for him.
+The crisp fall air was perfect for it to lay the way she wanted.
+One thing she knew about Tommy’s past interest in girls was that they all had long hair.
+Karen had thought the night through, and wanted there to be no confusion to Tommy that she was all dolled up just for him.

 They reached the edge of the woods at the back of the parking area.
 They were far away from the crowds now—it was just the two of them.
 Tommy leaned against a tree and pulled a pack of cigarettes out of his pocket.